VincentSim/-big_calendar_rails/README.md

-# React Big Calendar Tutorial
+## React Big Calendar Tutorial

+You can see a demo here: https://rails-react-big-calendar.herokuapp.com/

 # 1 create your app and install webpack